-- 1. The Association provided bank guarantees for a total of NIS 1,042 thousand, (last year: NIS 968 thousand), of which approximately NIS 299 thousand (2020: NIS 561 thousand) are performance guarantees to the Ministry of Health. - 2.
+- 1. The Association provided bank guarantees for a total of NIS 1,254 thousand, (2021: NIS 1,042 thousand), of which approximately NIS 200 thousand are performance guarantees to the Ministry of Health, and approximately NIS 203 thousand to the Ministry of Defense (2021: NIS 299 thousand to the Ministry of Health). - 2.
 The Association provided the Ministry of Health a security check amounting to NIS 2,465 thousand to ensure the provision of services.